 Salman Alotaibi, graduating with a mechanical engineering degree, had his first brush with the Amir of his home country of Kuwait—His Highness Sabah Al-Sabah—when he was about nine years old.
 Though, it wasn't Salman but his friend who met the monarch and head of state—an event that Salman admits made him a little jealous.

-This was around the same time Salman first applied his natural mechanical mindset while working on a car engine in the Kuwait Science Club.
+This was around the same time Salman first applied his natural mechanical mindset while working on a car engine in the Kuwait Science Club (pictured at right).

 "It took me about one month to diagnose the engine, from the crankshaft to the valves, everything," Alotaibi said.